-KALAMKARI: A TRADITIONAL INDIAN ART OF PERFECTION
+KALAMKARI: A TRADITIONAL INDIAN ART FORM

 From 17th century temples in Andhra Pradesh to stretched canvases in modern homes, Kalamkari is a time-honored and widely beloved form of traditional Indian art.
 Deriving its name from the word ‘kalam,’ which means pen, ‘Kalamkari’ refers to a particular, intricate style of hand-painting onto cloth and is noted for its beautiful earthy tones.

 To me, Kalamkari is a reminder of how art is integral to our sense of fulfillment and wellbeing, how it is synonymous with culture and tradition.
 I firmly believe that art is unique in its ability to connect us with our humanity and our history—Kalamkari is a distinctly Indian craft, tied to our iconography and mythologies.
 So, I am excited to share the history, methods, techniques and motifs of Kalamkari painting in this blog post.
 There are are two types of Kalamkari paintings, Srikalahasti and Machilipatnam, but I will focus on the freehand drawing Srikalahasti style rather than the Machilipatnam block-printing technique.